08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- addition
 |- to the team, your organization

-|- while I (insert lack of skill in what their lookign for e.g. exp in credit risk, fintech as a whole, domain knowledge in business)
-|- I believe
-|- can
-|- adept
-|- skills,
-|- to learn
-|- not so much
-|- whole
-|- domain
-|- just
-|- enough
-|- do the job

-|- answer succinctly
-|- slow down
-|-

 * why do you want to work here (more selfless reasons)?
 |- honestly